navpil/navpil.github.io/art/power-cult-eng.md

 Russians treat each other indifferently and cynically, they do not see value in each other.
 That is why collectivity in Russia can only be forced.
-All attempts to unite the team are seen as something foreign.
+All attempts to unite the team are seen as something alien.
 This leads to a lack of voluntary cooperation.
 It is organically connected with authoritarianism, centralization and autocracy.

-There is a russian common saying to justify their cynicism:
+There is a Russian common saying to justify their cynicism:

 > It's not that we are bad, it's just that life is like that (не мы такие, жизнь такая)